-Congratulations on your decision to apply to the University of Virginia’s top ranked Curry School of Education, the #18 school of education in the country!
+Congratulations on your decision to apply to the University of Virginia’s Curry School of Education and Human Development, the #18 school of education in the country!
 Your enthusiasm and drive to be an agent of change in the classroom and a positive influence on students is matched by an exceptional faculty renowned for developing education leaders.

 Many of our programs are ranked in the top 10 by U.S. News & World Report.
 Even our city earns high rankings.
 Charlottesville was ranked the #1 happiest city in the country by the Harvard Gazette U.S. National Bureau of Economic Research.